 - Linux: most distributions have a FLAC package, use the package manager to get FLAC.
 If not, try rpmfind.net or Debian's packages

-- Windows: FLAC for Windows (command-line tools only, the file flac-X.Y.Z-win.zip contains both 32 and 64 bit binaries).
+- Windows: FLAC for Windows (the file flac-X.Y.Z-win.zip contains both command-line tools and libaries, in 32 and 64 bit).

 - Mac OS X: FLAC tools for OS X from Homebrew.